massaillon/Bootstrap-portfolio/README.md

 ## Usage

-    In the sixth milestone of your portfolio website, you will:
+    In this milestone of your portfolio website, you will be:

-    - evaluate your website against accessibility best practices and implement any necessary    changes to ensure that your website is accessible.
+    - Creating a prototype of the portfolio website from scratch using bootstrap and CSS frameworks.

 👤 Author